 2014 FGDLA Annual Awards

-The FGDLA annual awards ceremony and reception was held at the Hyatt Regency Reston, VA, on Aug.
+The FGDLA annual awards ceremony and reception was held on Aug.
 14, 2014, in conjunction with the Society for Applied Learning Technologies’ (SALT) 2014 Interactive Learning Technologies Conference.

 Follow/join the FGDLA group on Linkedin.